)

 Look for usage-based coverage.
 You might be able to save money with usage-based insurance if you’re a safe driver or drive fewer than 10,000 miles per year.
 These programs base pricing on your behavior behind the wheel and the amount you drive.

 Ask about discounts.
-Most insurers offer different discounts — such as ones for new cars and bundling policies — that help lower coverage costs.
+Most insurers offer different car insurance discounts — such as ones for new cars and bundling policies — that help lower coverage costs.
 Check if you qualify for any before deciding which company to use.

 Compare quotes regularly.
 Insurance companies provide free quotes for coverage, and it only takes a few minutes to get one.
-Compare quotes from at least three companies every time your policy renews to make sure you’re getting the best deal.
+Compare car insurance quotes from at least three companies every time your policy renews to make sure you’re getting the best deal.

 Tesla Model S Auto Insurance FAQs